igorvishnevskiy/Seq2Seq-Tensorflow-1.0-Chatbot/README.md

  	<li>Next, execute following command: “sh train_bot.sh”.
 Please be patient until all variables are loaded and training has started.
 You will see perplexity output in the console for every 100 steps of training.”</li>
  	<li>I set the training limit to 100000 steps.
 However steps limit value and the rest of the values for the size of the model, learning_rate, num_layers, and more can be edited in the following file: "project_files_root/tensorflow/flags.py" </li>
  	<li>Training should start right away using the training data that I already have provided in the directory: "project_files_root/tensorflow/combined_data/".</li>
  	<li>When re-training, make sure to empty following directories: "project_files_root/tensorflow/logs/", "project_files_root/tensorflow/model_out/" and "project_files_root/tensorflow/temp_data/".
 Otherwise training will start where it left off.
-This is good to have in case you would like to stop training, then continue training further from the point where you stopped it.</li>
+This is good to have in case you would like to temporarily stop training, then continue training further from the point where you stopped it.</li>
 	<li>When training will start, missing directories will be added automatically.</li>
 </ul>